Carleton-BIT/simple-backend-api/README.md

 ![edit run configs](readme_assets/edit-run-configuration.png)
 8) Configure it to run manage.py with the parameter runserver:
 ![finished run config](readme_assets/finished-run-configuration.png)
-9) In your project folder (lab-3-vcs-and-models/studentdemo) create a file called `.env`
+9) Create a file called `.env` in the lecture18-simple-backend-api folder
 10) Generate a secret key by running `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in the terminal.
 Copy the output.
 11) Edit `.env` (created in part 9) with a text editor like notepad, and add a line that says `SECRET_KEY="your-secret-key-here"`.
 Paste the output from part 10 into 'your-secret-key-here'.
 12) On the terminal, navigate to `lab-3-vcs-and-models/studentdemo` and run `python manage.py migrate`